SecretControlGPS/scripting-recruitment-task/README.md

 ### Overview

 We need a small command-line tool for some kind of automation which does several tasks as follows:
-- downloads the _"Astronomy Picture of the Day"_ image 🌌 and its explanation from the NASA website, using its [APOD API](https://api.nasa.gov/) 🚀
+- ⬇️ downloads the _"Astronomy Picture of the Day"_ image 🌌 and its explanation from the NASA website, using its 🚀 [APOD API](https://api.nasa.gov/)
-- zips the image and its explanation text into an archive file
+- 🗜️ zips the image and its explanation text into an archive file
-- uploads the archive to a given FTP server
+- ⬆️ uploads the archive to a given FTP server
-- 💰 _bonus_: sends a notification about the result of the upload in an email to a given address using the provided SMTP settings

 ### Specification